Photos and Story by Joe Stevens

 “It just makes our door open more often and the phone rings a lot more when all of the resorts start making snow to get open for the season,” says Newman.
 “Opening on time around the Thanksgiving holiday is a key and if that happens like it did this year at Snowshoe, everything starts to pick around here and we see smiles on all of the faces of skiers and snowboarders coming into the store.”

 A word being tossed around quite a bit these days is, normal, something we centered last week’s Snow News column on and for Long, normal is not a bad thing, “It just feels like you can breath again.
 It’s been refreshing to just be normal again and have people come in and not be afraid to try stuff on here at the store.
 Just what we are hearing, it looks like the weekends are going to be busier.
 It’s just super nice to walk in and everyone just be happy and ready to hit the slopes.”.

 I was curious and asked Newman what is the most frequent question he gets from customers?
 Without hesitation he said, “What’s the weather going to be at such and such resort?
 Throughout the years, my dad and I have become basically weathermen, trying to give everyone the facts on what they will find at the West Virginia ski resorts.
 What is really funny is when they come into the shop in October and are wondering what the weather is going to be in late December.
 I just don’t think our crystal ball is that good, but we always encourage them just to keep up with their local weatherman.”

 So there you go.
 Some face to face observations from a couple of folks in the industry, that see and learn a lot from behind the counter.

-That’s it for this week, thanks for joining me for my weekly turns on the laptop.
+That’s it for this week, as season 39 has started for yours truly, so thanks for joining me for my weekly ramblings.
 Just remember whether it be cold or whether it be warm, we’ll weather the weather, whatever the weather will be.
-Hope to see everybody on the slopes as the season rolls on for everyone.